Sunday, May 26, 2024

 Dish out and set aside.

-Saute chilies, garlic, shallots, galangal and bay leaves.
+Sauté chilies, garlic, shallots, galangal, and bay leaves.

-Pour soy sauce.
+Pour in sweet thick soy sauce.

-Add tempe.
+Add salt.